meetic-remiwipliez/kumomta/docs/analyse-stirtalk-dallas.md

 ### Required Adaptations

-1. **Adaptive settings (aol.com)**: Momentum’s adaptive values are migrated using the upper values.
+1. **Adaptive settings (aol.com)**: Momentum's adaptive values are migrated using the upper values.
 Dynamic adaptation can be implemented via KumoMTA Traffic Shaping Automation (TSA) if needed.

 2. **TLS certificates**: Must be mounted in the Kubernetes container via secrets/configmaps.
 Paths in KumoMTA may differ from Momentum.